Skip to main content

 • Use FusionAuth Premium Features and Login Methods—including Advanced Registration Forms, Passwordless Login, WebAuthn, and Advanced Threat Detection to control access to ngrok tunnels

 The ngrok integration with FusionAuth supports OIDC-based SSO.
-In this mode, users access ngrok edges and tunnels and are redirected to FusionAuth for authentication.
+In this mode, users access ngrok endpoints and are redirected to FusionAuth for authentication.

 What you’ll need